-While it’s easy to be fooled by the fragile beauty of penstemons, they are extremely hardy plants that can handle the 110+ temperatures of the low desert and minus 30 degrees F temperatures, depending on the species.
-There are more than 280 different species of penstemon, which are native to the western half of North America.
+Don’t be fooled by the fragile beauty of penstemons.
+This native perennial is a hardy plant that handles 110+ temperatures of the low desert and -30 degrees F temperatures.
+There are over 280 species of penstemon native to the western half of North America.
 These lovely perennials flourish in dry climates.

 In areas with mild winters, blooms begin in late winter and extend into spring.
 When grown in colder climates, penstemon blooms in late spring into summer, depending on the species.